aidenwallis/personal-twitch-alerts/README.md

-# twitch-sub-alerts
+# personal-sub-alerts

-The sub alert CSS I use on my [Twitch stream](https://twitch.tv/aiden).
+The follow/sub alert CSS I use on my [Twitch stream](https://twitch.tv/aiden).

 Inspired by MSN alerts, designed by [mmmint](https://twitch.tv/mmmint), thank you!